kekuchan/swarmbject/docs/std/ds/DLList.md

-# "std::ds::SLList" class:
+# "std::ds::DLList" class:

-Used for objects as part of a singly linked list.
+Used for objects as part of a doubly linked list.
-Each object in the list has a pointer to the next element in the list.
+Each object in the list has a pointer to the next and the previous element in the list.

 ```
 /*In Year.scf*/
 class Year {
 	int value;
-	std::ds::SLList list;
+	std::ds::DLList list;

 	/*Used by the member functions.*/
-	static std::ds::SLList* getList(void* year){
+	static std::ds::DLList* getList(void* year){
 		return &((Year*)year->list);
 	}
 }